 Steinem remained active as a freelancer for the next several years; she wrote articles on birth control and a profile of Jackie Kennedy for Esquire.
 In 1968 she joined the staff of the nascent New York magazine, writing the “City Politic” column.
 She was an early supporter of leftists like Cesar Chavez, John Lindsay, and George McGovern.

-In 1971 Steinem co-founded -- along with Eleanor Smeal, Bella Abzug, Shirley Chisholm, and Betty Friedan -- the National Women’s Political Caucus.
+In 1971 Steinem co-founded -- along with Bella Abzug, Shirley Chisholm, Betty Friedan, and Eleanor Smeal -- the National Women’s Political Caucus.

 In 1972 Steinem created the American feminist magazine Ms. That same year, she founded -- along with Patricia Carbine, Marlo Thomas, and Letty Cottin Pogrebin -- the Ms. Foundation for Women.